From conflicts to climate crisis, Mahatma Gandhi's ideas have answers to today's challenges: PM | Business

 Reiterating the slogan in Tamil, he said, 'Gramathin aanma, nagarathin vasathi'.

+''The people of Kashi are eager to celebrate Tamil Nadu's language and culture.
+This is 'Ek Bharat, Shresht Bharat' in action.
+This love and respect for each other is the basis of our unity.''
+At a time when the world faced a global crisis not seen in a century, India has been a bright spot, he said.

+''Be it the world's largest vaccine drive, food security for the poorest or being the world's growth engine, India has shown what it is made of.
+The world expected India to do great things because India's future is in the hands of a 'can do' generation of youth.'' ''Youth who not only accept challenges but also enjoy them, who not only question but also find the answers.
+Youth who are not only fearless but also tireless.
+Youth who not only aspire, but also achieve,'' he added.

-Tamil Nadu Governor R N Ravi and Chief Minister M K Stalin among others participated in the convocation.
+Tamil Nadu Governor R N Ravi and Chief Minister M K Stalin also participated in the convocation, in their first public appearance days after the ruling DMK in Tamil Nadu urged President Droupadi Murmu to sack Ravi, claiming many acts of his were 'unbecoming' of a Governor.

+In his address, Stalin focussed on the need for education and highlighted the various initiatives in the sector, including reservation benefits.

+''Education is the only asset, that can never be snatched by anyone under any situation.
+It is the duty of a state government to impart the wealth of education.
+Hence, I appeal to the Union Government, to support and encourage such efforts of state government, by bringing back Education, under the State list.'' ''When the Constitution was framed, and came into force, Education was originally placed in the State list.
+It was moved to the Concurrent list only during the period of Emergency.
+I request, that the Union government, especially Honourable Prime Minister, shall attempt, to move Education, back to the State list,'' Stalin said.

 ALSO READ